BradleyCanty/DIY-21700-Battery-System/README.md

 4) Determine the battery's number of cells in series ((nominal voltage required)/(cell voltage))
 5) Determine the number of cells in parallel (max battery discharge rate)/(max cell discharge rate), and select the 21700 cell having the highest charge capacity for the intended discharge rate.
 This is iterative. **NEEDS CLARIFICATION.
 NEEDS TO TAKE INTO ACCOUNT THE RANGE/ENDURANCE REQUIREMENTS.**

-## Repo Directory Battery Naming Convention
-	21700_MsNp
-	where
-	M = number of cells in series
-	N = number of cells in parallel

-	For example...
-	21700_6s4p indicates a battery using cylindrical cells having diameter of 21[mm] and length of 70[mm], with 6 cells in series and 4 cells in parallel
-	The total number of cells used in this battery is M*N = 6*4 = 24

 ## Required Tools

 ## Bill of Materials and Total Cost